 Where are the company’s corporate tax contributions disclosed?

 All public companies disclose their yearly financial results in their financial statements.
 These are usually found on the company’s website.
 Macrotrends can be a useful source of information as well.
-Yahoo finance, on the other hand, has proved to be inaccurate.
-Please exclude this source of information for this topic.

 In the company’s financial report, you will find its Consolidated Income Statement.
 There, you will find Income Taxes paid by the company over the financial year.